 - For More Information

-In order to make travel to SIPNOC 2017 from points in Europe as well as locations in the United States as convenient as possible, the SIP Forum will be hosting SIPNOC 2017 in the Washington, D.C. metropolitan area at the Hilton Washington Dulles Hotel in Herndon, Virginia, just a few minutes from Dulles airport.
+In order to make travel to SIPNOC 2018 from points in Europe as well as locations in the United States as convenient as possible, the SIP Forum will be hosting SIPNOC 2018 in the Washington, D.C. metropolitan area at the Hyatt Regency Dulles Hotel in Herndon, Virginia, just a few minutes from Dulles airport.

-For travel planning purposes, you should plan to arrive at the venue on Monday, November 27.
-The training day being offered at this year’s event will start promptly the morning of Tuesday, November 28th.
+For travel planning purposes, you should plan to arrive at the venue on Monday, December 3.
+The special Robocall Summit being offered at this year’s event will start promptly the morning of Tuesday, December 4th.